vinay143143/TodoSummary/README.md

 # TodoSummaryPro

 *TodoSummaryPro* is a modern web-based task management application that allows users to manage and summarize their daily tasks efficiently.
-Built with TypeScript, Vite, and Tailwind CSS, it delivers a fast and responsive user experience.
+Built with javaScript, Vite, and Tailwind CSS, it delivers a fast and responsive user experience.

 ## 🚀 Features